Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Results

 To address Q2, we calculate the composites of IKEV tendencies in the northeast Pacific (Figure~\ref{fig:4}).
 The AR is associated with a cyclonic flow to its northwest and an anticyclonic flow to its southeast, consistent with the pattern discussed in \citeA{guo2020statistical}.
 There is a cold front on the southeast side of the cyclonic flow, which roughly coincides with the AR composite.

 In figure~\ref{fig:4}a, the colored field is the composite of the PE-to-KE conversion.
 It is much larger on the eastern side within the AR and on its northeastern (downstream) side.
 This stronger PE-to-KE conversion on the downstream side within the AR leads to a positive contribution to AR movement, as shown in the northeast Pacific in Figure~\ref{fig:3}b.
 Stripes of positive and negative regions also appear northeast of the AR.
 These stripes slant from northwest to southeast, following the regional topography, suggesting a significant role of topography in elevating PE-to-KE conversion near North America in Figure~\ref{fig:3}a,b.
 To further investigate the underlying mechanism, we decompose the PE-to-KE conversion terms into flux form.
-Specifically, we decompose the PE-to-KE conversion term in equation~\ref{eq:KEV_tend} by,
+Specifically, we decompose the PE-to-KE conversion term in equation~\ref{eq:KEV_tend} by

-Where $\alpha$ is the specific volume.
+Where $\alpha$ is the specific volume, $\bfu_3$ is the velocity in 3D, and $\nabla$ is the 3D nabla operator.
 On the right-hand side of the equation, the first term represents the moisture-weighted baroclinic conversion (MWBC) \cite{lorenz1955available,lorenz1967nature}.
 The second term represents the moisture-weighted convergence of geopotential, which includes both the horizontal and vertical convergence.

 Figure~\ref{fig:4}b shows the composite of the MWBC, which reflects a triple correlation between $q$, $\omega$, and $\alpha$.
 Within the AR, the MWBC is positive (brown contours), consistent with \citeA{ong2024vapor}.
 Since moisture is higher within the AR, a stronger MWBC also implies stronger baroclinic conversion overall.
 This anomalously strong baroclinic conversion further indicates rising air is lighter (both higher temperature and moisture content can contribute to the lightness \cite{yang2022substantial,yang2023vapor,seidel2024vapor}).
 Fundamentally, this is associated with extratropical cyclones and accompanying front systems.
 For example, the front would allow cold air to intrude and force warm air up.
 This effect might be further amplified by latent heat release during condensation of the rising moist air.
 Northeast of the AR, baroclinic conversion is positive on the windward side of the mountains and negative on the leeward side; these features match the spatial scale of topographic variation in the region.